 Thanksgiving Educational Videos

-To begin, Scholastic is a great place for virtual Thanksgiving Activities!
+To begin, Scholastic is a great place for digital Thanksgiving Activities!
 Here, you will find K-2 and 3-5 lesson plans and activities.
 Also, there are virtual tours and educational videos.
 It is the perfect place to start instruction or to add to your students’ independent learning.

 On the other hand, BrainPop, Jr. is a good source for a simple Thanksgiving video and activities.
 I have always found that BrainPop, Jr. is easy for younger kiddos to understand.
 In this video, Annie and Moby talk about the origins of Thanksgiving.
 Students will learn about pilgrims, the Mayflower, and the Wampanoag.
 Additionally, Annie discusses the first Thanksgiving!